|

 and/or coven has their own Book of Shadows

-(BoS).
-The BoS contains rituals, invocations and charms, experiences
+or Grimoire.
+The Grimoire contains rituals, invocations and charms,

-and journal entries from the coven or practioner's many years
+experiences and journal entries from the coven as a whole.
+They

-of practice.
-They contain information and teachings learned from
+contain information and teachings learned from experiences and

-experience and from each other.
-Practioners often copy from each
+from each other.
+Practioners often copy from each others books,

-others books, and more often students from their teachers, that
+and more often students from their teachers.
+Often a teacher

 -